CommitChange/sdk/README.md

 This is the frontend javascript 'SDK' for building CommitChange integrations from third-party clients

-## donate-widget

 ### Build

 Go into the donate-widget directory and run build.sh.
-Copy that bundle file into commitchange/public/js/donate-button.v2.js
+It will generate `bundle.js` which can be copied to the hosted location.